abhilashchaparala/ESLA_fronend/README.md

 4 - type <b>run npm</b> in terminal and run.

 5 - Yay, you can use ESLA now in your localhost.

+# Technologies Used

+### We didn't use any 3rd pary applications to build ESLA.
+We have build evarything from scratch.
+- React
+- Java Script
+- Machine Learning
+- Flask
+- Python
+- CSS
+- HTML
+- MongoDB